merkle-open/webpack-config-plugins/README.md

 ## Quality checks

-The `common-config-webpack-plugin` suite provides typechecks and integration tests for the loader configurations.
+The `common-config-webpack-plugin` suite provides typechecks and integration tests for the loader configurations for Windows and Unix.